Marrying a Widower: What You Need to Know Before Tying the Knot

 - How to make the home feel like yours instead of theirs.

-- Ten real-life stories from women who are engaged or married to a widower.
+- A dozen real-life stories from women who are engaged or married to a widower.

 Chapter 1: The End Game